mendix/docs-site-test/content/en/docs/addons/ats-addon/ht/ht-two/ht-two-create-a-test-suite.md

 ![](/attachments/addons/ats-addon/ht/ht-two/ht-two-create-a-test-suite/test-suite-page-complete.png)

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 You can add as many test cases and test suites as you want.
 {{% /alert %}}

 ## 5 Next Up

 You now learned how to create a test suite.
-The next how-to is [How to Create a Data-Driven Test Case](ht-two-create-datadriven-test-case).
-You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-two) page.
+The next how-to is [How to Create a Data-Driven Test Case](/addons/ats-addon/ht-two-create-datadriven-test-case/).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](/addons/ats-addon/ht-two/) page.
 We advise you to follow the predefined structure.